Justicia-goose/resume/README.md

 ### 🚀 Learning Goals

 Currently completing a 6-month roadmap to become a professional Industrial Python Developer.
 Focusing on tools that blend automation protocols with modern GUI and AI-driven solutions.
+Also learning to build a home network to attack and defend the network using VMs.
 ---